NOMO-Gabriel/api_NOMO/README.md

     ```bash
     php bin/console doctrine:migrations:migrate
     ```
-7. fiell database with fixtures:
+7. fill database with fixtures:

         php bin/console doctrine:fixtures:load
 this command will delete all data in database and generate new data.